 South American Gold and Copper is transitioning into a production company from being an explorer of gold, copper and industrial minerals.
-Its first project, the Pimenton gold mine, is now achieving sustained commercial operations and production is expected to ramp up over the coming months.
-Meanwhile, its first industrial minerals project - Cal Norte - is progressing.
+Its first project, the Pimenton gold mine, is scheduled to be in production during the first quarter of calendar 2004, with production ramping up over the following twenty-four months.
+Meanwhile, its first industrial minerals project - Cal Norte - could be in production by mid-2005.